internet4000/radio4000-api-node-firebase/README.md

 |https://radio4000.firebaseio.com/tracks.json|All tracks from all channels|
 |https://radio4000.firebaseio.com/tracks/{id}.json|Single track|

+You can see some example usage here https://github.com/internet4000/radio4000-player/blob/master/src/utils/store.js

 **List of endpoints at https://api.radio4000.com**.

 These come from the node.js app in this repo.